 Just having this month of dinner ideas list eliminates so much decision fatigue.
 Depending on our schedules, I’ll usually finalize a plan on the weekend.
 But I’m pretty flexible.
 As long as there are ingredients in the fridge, we can always shift things around.

-I use these plastic sheet pan lids as trays in the fridge for thawing meat.
-It’s a lot easier to actually cook dinners when you have the food thawed and ready to cook!
+✳️ TIP: I use these plastic sheet pan lids as trays in the fridge for thawing meat.
+I actually have a few of them, because they’re also great for covering sheet pans to store leftovers, desserts, etc. They’ve been through hundreds of cycles in my dishwasher and still work as well as the day I bought them.
+It’s a lot easier to actually make dinners when you have the food thawed and ready to cook!

 How do I make meal planning easy?